yozehariando/ObsF-Demo/src/dashboard.md

       console.log(`🔍 DEBUG: Extracted ${similarAccessionNumbers.length} accession numbers from similar sequences`);

-      // Directly search for these accessions
-      const matchedItems = await findExactMatchesInCache(similarAccessionNumbers);
+      // Directly search for these accessions using the improved search function const matchedItems = await findAllMatchesInCache(similarAccessionNumbers);
       console.log(`🔍 DEBUG: Direct search found ${matchedItems.length} matches`);

       // If we find more matches this way, use them instead of the regular method